-I am involved in two NERC CAO projects (Arctic PRIZE and DIAPOD) and in the past was Co-I (with Prof. Finlo Cottier) on the NERC-funded PanArchive project – which led to the publication of the first pan-Arctic assessment of zooplankton responses to moonlight.
+I am co-lead investigator of the CHASE project with Bettina Meyer.
+I am also involved in two other Changing Arctic Ocean projects (Arctic PRIZE and DIAPOD).
+In the past I have been co-investigator (with Prof. Finlo Cottier) on the NERC-funded PanArchive project, which led to the publication of the first pan-Arctic assessment of zooplankton responses to moonlight.
 Recently I have become interested in the underlying molecular mechanisms of migration.
 Working in collaboration with Prof. Bettina Meyer’s group (at the Alfred Wegner Institute, Germany) and Prof. David Pond (SAMS), we have discovered that the circadian clock (much like our own) appears to be central to zooplankton vertical migrations.

 Unexpected Life Found at the Bottom of High Arctic Lakes